Value Selling: How to close more deals and grow ACV with a simple framework

-The most common reason why does this happens is because the leads don’t have enough time for the conversation, or they have a short time horizon upon which to make a decision, or, the conversation isn’t valuable for them.
+The most common reason why this happens is that the leads don’t have enough time for the conversation, they have a short time horizon upon which to make a decision, or, the conversation isn’t valuable for them.

 The best way to deal with this kind of lead is to reframe the conversation.